ApolloAuto/apollo/docs/07_Prediction/prediction_evaluator.md

 3. Get predicted trajectory with different parameters for different types of obstacles.

 ## Junction map evaluator
-1. Only care about obstalces at intersections.
+1. Only care about obstacles at intersections.
 Obstacles are not closed to any junction exit cannot be evaluated by this evaluator.

 2. Take the obstacle as the center and the orientation as the reference direction, 12 fan-shaped areas are divided.
   ![Diagram](images/prediction_evaluator_fig_1.png)

-3. Since the juction exit is associated with these 12 fan-shaped areas, the probability can be calculated by solving the fan-shaped areas classification problem.
+3. Since the junction exit is associated with these 12 fan-shaped areas, the probability can be calculated by solving the fan-shaped areas classification problem.

 4. Assign all lane sequence probability.